All Eyes On Lily Rose Depp At Chanel Runway Show While Dad Johnny Moves On From Drama

 When it comes to his beautiful daughter, Johnny has spoken openly about his love for her and also recently shared his hesitation about how quickly Lily Rose’s career has taken off at such a young age.

 “To be honest, I’m quite worried.
 I wasn’t expecting all this to happen to Lily-Rose, especially not at this age.
 But it’s her passion and she’s having fun.
-“My parents weren’t very strict,” she revealed.
-“They’ve always trusted me to be independent and make my own decisions.
-There wasn’t really anything to rebel against.”
+‘My parents weren’t very strict,’ she revealed.
+‘They’ve always trusted me to be independent and make my own decisions.
+There wasn’t really anything to rebel against.'”

 Other well-known figures to make their way down the Chanel runway in Paris this week included Kendall Jenner and Bella Hadid.
 Kendall looked heavenly in a fit-and-flare silver creation, while Bella brought the seductive allure in a shimmering black gown.